 Steve is an instructor for the Ireland-Birr Environmental Science field school, run in partnership with the Institute for Field Research.
 He co-founded two highly acclaimed community-based research and education projects, the Digging the Lost Town of Carrig Project and the Blackfriary Community Heritage and Archaeology Project and has presented academic and public talks on the projects in Ireland and internationally, including to the Smithsonian Museum and the Archaeological Institute of America.

 Steve has co-authored two books, The Irish Stone Axe Project: Monograph I (1998, with Prof Gabriel Cooney) and Carrick, County Wexford: Ireland’s first Anglo-Norman Stronghold (2019, with Dr Denis Shine, Dr Michael Potterton and Catherine McLoughlin) and has contributed to a dozen more.
 He has also authored numerous academic papers in subjects as diverse as geology, archaeology, geoarchaeology, community heritage and the heritage economy.

-Steve is an expert guide and travel planner and has led several special interest tours of Ireland’s archaeological heritage.
-Steve is a Heritage in Schools Expert and teaches in-school archaeology education programs.
-He also run hands-on educational camps, workshops and events for children and educators.
+Steve is also an expert guide and travel planner and has led several special interest tours of Ireland’s archaeological heritage.
+He is a Heritage in Schools Expert and teaches in-school archaeology education programmes.
+He also runs hands-on educational camps, workshops and events for children and educators.

-Steve is a professional member of the Institute of Archaeologists of Ireland, the Institute of Geologists of Ireland, and the European Federation of Professional Geologists
+He is a professional member of the Institute of Archaeologists of Ireland, the Institute of Geologists of Ireland, and the European Federation of Professional Geologists.